 - Last updated:

-Construction is well underway at the 15 megawatt (MW) Sunshine Coast Solar Farm in Valdora, on track to be operational by mid-2017.
+The last of 57,960 panels has been installed at the Sunshine Coast Solar Farm in Valdora, and is on track to be operational by mid-2017.

 Council will become Australia’s first local government to offset more than 100 percent of its electricity consumption across all its facilities and operations.
 This includes administration buildings, aquatic centres, community and performance venues, as well as holiday parks, libraries, art galleries and sporting facilities.

 The solar farm will provide $22 million in savings, after costs, over a 30-year period based on today’s electricity costs, which are anticipated to increase substantially in the future.

 Council is striving to become Australia’s most sustainable region and the Sunshine Coast Solar Farm is part of it's plan to achieve that vision.

 If you would like to receive Sunshine Coast Solar Farm updates direct to your inbox please subscribe to Solar Connect.